 - Be sure to bring all of your family members along to help make the decision.

 WHN Expert TIP – Bring Current Pets: “Introduce your potential new pet to your older pet BEFORE you adopt them.
 It’s important that they get along.”
 Barbara Baugnon, Oregon Humane Society

-- Bring a pen and paper to take notes and a camera to take a picture of the animal you are considering.
+- Bring a pen and paper to take notes and use your phone to take a picture or video of the animal you are considering.
 You may also need to bring:

 - Bring a tax bill or mortgage statement as proof of home ownership OR a lease stating that you are allowed to have a pet.
 Bring along your landlord’s phone number in case the shelter or breeder needs to contact him or her.

 - Is it free of odors and mess?

 - Does it appear to be a safe and happy environment for the animals?

 - Evaluate the owners or operators of the facility.

 - Are they friendly with the animals?

 - Do the animals like the owners/operators?